Scrambling of Entanglement from Integrability to Chaos: Bootstrapped Time-Integrated Spread Complexity: Scrambling of entanglement: Dynamical Setting

 Quantifying time evolution of quantum complexities, $\mathscr{C}(t)$, for black hole dynamics and many-body quantum systems are active area \cite{susskind20}.
 Inspired by Leonard Susskind's Princeton lectures \cite{susskind20}, we define a time-integrated quantity, $\mathscr{C}_A$ (where $A$ denotes area),

 Here, we introduce bootstrapping of the operator by adding a perturbation: $\mathscr{O}_{A}^{i} = \mathscr{O}_{A} + \mathscr{O}_{i}$, where $\mathscr{O}_{i}$ perturbs the operator in its matrix representation.
+This kind of stability analysis for quantum unitary dynamics is pioneered by Peres \cite{peres84}.
 The resulting set of dynamics generated by the ensemble of perturbed operators is suitable for statistical bootstrapping \cite{davison97, efron94}, providing physically more robust interval estimates of complexity measures and paving the way to practice efficient subsampling \cite{jordans14, bere22}.
 This is not only a statistical procedure but also captures the sensitivity of the operator to unitary dynamics.
 As a result, this new approach allows us to generate $M$ integrated complexities: $\{\mathscr{C}_{A}^{1}, \mathscr{C}_{A}^{2},..., \mathscr{C}_{A}^{M}\}$.
 Bootstrapping enables us to estimate statistical properties of the generated sample of the complexity measure ensemble.
 We compute the time-integrated fidelities and spread complexities for the quantum state evolution of maximally entangled initial states, subject to the operator perturbation scheme described above under unitary dynamics $U_i(t)$.
 This procedure generates a set of distinct state evolution paths.
-A state based perturbation approach has been applied to thermofield double states as the butterfly effect \cite{shenker14bhbe} and in the quantum Lyapunov spectrum \cite{gharibyan19}, that can also generate a set of distinct state evolution paths.
+A state based perturbation approach has been applied to thermofield double states as the butterfly effect \cite{peres84, shenker14bhbe} and in the quantum Lyapunov spectrum \cite{gharibyan19}, that can also generate a set of distinct state evolution paths.
+Our approach relates to multi-seed Krylov complexity \cite{craps25} without any alteration to Lanczos algorithm, focusing on spread complexity instead.